luizm/action-tf-checker/README.md

 **Environments:**

 - TF_CHECKER_EXCLUDE_REGEX: The regex to filter the files or directories that don't need to check.
+(Optional)
+- TF_CHECKER_ALL_FILES: If set true it will check all tf files.
+The default is false, check only the modified files.
+(Optional)